-The human mind sometimes makes no sense.
-You're the only person who has full access to your mind.
+The human mind can be a puzzle.
+You're the only person who has full control of your mind.
 No one can read your thoughts but you.
 No one knows your motivations except yourself.
-And yet, many people do not know themselves.
+And yet, many people believe they do not know themselves.

 We think we do.
-After all, no one knows your story and hasn't walked a mile in your shoes.
+After all, no one knows your story like you do.
 But that's the problem.
-We think we're self-aware when we're delusional.
-The outsider's perspective, which may be more honest due to less bias, is seen as hating.
-We'll look at our positive traits, but never the traits that would make us look bad.
+We can think we're self-aware when we're not.
+The outsider's perspective, which may be more honest due to less bias, may offer something we don't want to hear.
+Often, we're happy to look at our positive traits but not so much the traits that may make us look bad.

-It's a nice concept to believe that you have a free will, but in reality, your brain is something that sometimes works on autopilot, and you have to train yourself to be more self-aware.
+It's a nice concept to believe that you have free will, but your brain sometimes works on autopilot, and you have to train yourself to be more self-aware.

 Paragraph One: Basic Information

-Once you reach the personality section, this is where it gets a little more introspective.
-You can say you're shy, or prone to anger, but you'll have to list down the nuances of these traits.
-Most people aren't shy to everyone; some people will make them talk more, whether it be friends or people who have the same interests.
-If someone is angry, write down what makes them angry.
+Once you reach the personality section, it gets a little more introspective.
+You can say you're shy or prone to anger, but you'll have to list down the nuances of these traits.
+Most people aren't shy with everyone; some people will make them talk more, whether it be friends or people who have the same interests.
+If you are angry, write down what makes you angry.

 You probably have a good idea of your personality, and this will develop as you write.
 If you need more help sketching out your personality, ask your friends or family for an honest opinion.
-Just don't get mad if they tell you something you don't like!
+Just try not to get mad if they tell you something you don't like!

 Paragraph Two: Strengths And Weaknesses